konflux-ci/konflux-ci/README.md

 You're now ready to create your first PR to your fork.

-1. Clone your fork and create a new branch:
+1. :gear: Clone your fork and create a new branch:

 ```bash
 git clone <my-fork-url>